Supporting construction stakeholders to handle site defects on small-scale projects.

 I had to constantly remind myself during this project that the goal was a testable prototype, even as graphic errors distracted me from that focus.
 See the GIF for iterations on graphic issues that were more about my visual standards than building a working product.

-Iterations to get the square snag images full height within the card, and thereafter change the images to be relevant to the snag title.
+Iterations to get the snag photos full height within the card, and thereafter change the images to be relevant to the snag title.

 Let’s collaborate!